-The TOE security functions shall enforce the ACSF_Policy (Access Control Security Functions Policy) and IFCSF_Policy (Information Flow Control Security Functions Policy) to restrict the ability to access the security attributes to TME administrator and Firewall supervisor/non-supervisor modes.
+The TOE security functions shall enforce the ACSF_Policy (Access Control Security Functions Policy) and IFCSF_Policy (Information Flow Control Security Functions Policy) to restrict the ability to access the following security attributes to, TME administrator, PME administrator, and firewall supervisor/non-supervisor.

-The ACSF_Policy is not described in this document.
-See Table 5-1 for further information on the IFCSF_Policy.
+the ACSF_Policy is not described in this document.
+See Table 5-1for further information on the IFCSF_Policy